Sudhandar/blog/docs/consulting.md

 **Deep Analysis & Planning**

 - Design the technical architecture for your specific needs.
-- Create your custom roadmap with specific milestones.
+- Create your working proof of concept demo to showcase the capabilities of the system
 - Plan the implementation timeline

-**Deliverable: Strategic Proposal with implementation timeline and ROI projections**
+**Deliverable: Strategic Proposal with Proof of Concept, implementation timeline and ROI projections**

 !!! info "This entire phase is provided at no cost to ensure we're the perfect fit before any commitment.
 Upon approval of the proposal, we proceed with the formal agreement and implementation"